KarimMFadel/docker-course/readme.md

                                                          # bash OR /bin/sh is the command that we need to run inside the cpntainer
                                                          # -it interactive terminal  (to give us a terminal on this container )

+# Run an instance of kodekloud/simple-webapp with a tag blue and map port 8080 on the container to 38282 on the host.
+docker run --label blue -p 38282:8080 -d kodekloud/simple-webapp:blue

 docker exec -it express-node-app-container /bin/sh docker run --name express-node-app-container -v /home/karimfadel/mypersonaldata/MyWork/workspaces/Learning/docker/node-app:/app -d -p 4000:4000 express-node-app

+# Delete all containers from the Docker Host.
+docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)

+# Delete all images on the host
+docker rmi -f $(docker images -aq)

+# Delete the ubuntu Image.
+docker image rm ubuntu

+# pull a docker image
+docker pull nginx:1.14-alpine
 ```

 ## Volume -v